AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 from the occurance of some event that has a probability of happening after some time.
 Some electron moves suddenly and affects the net charge on a gate, for example.
 Because of the nature of the noise model, the noise has an intensity that is inversely proportional to the time interval (and hence the frequency), so this type of noise is also often called 1/f noise.
+1/f noise is also characterized by fluctuations in resistance and the effect of current through resistors, for which a similar process model is derived.
+Some people discuss these types of noise separately, some lump it all under the 1/f heading.
 For a great number of low noise  devices, you will note that there is an indication of some frequency where the 1/f noise becomes  dominant.
 For example, take a look at the datasheet for the [LT1128](http://www.linear.com/docs/3480) op-amp.
 It cites a 1/f corner frequency, which is the frequency below which the shot noise is significant compared with the Johnson noise in the example circuit.
 If the device you are interested in does not cite information about shot noise, you might reconsider whether or not the product was actually intended for low noise application.
 The general task as a designer is to position the shot noise so that it is below human hearing.
 This places your product where the Johnson noise is you primary concern.